a-maryam/redis-clone/scratch/README.md

 Caller allocates, function frees: Less common, but possible, a function might take a pointer as an argument, use the data, and then free it internally before returning

-Caller allocates, function does not free: Most frequently, a function takes a pointer, uses the data temporarily (e.g., reads from it), and returns without modifying the memory management status [1].
+Caller allocates, function does not free: Most frequently, a function takes a pointer, uses the data temporarily (e.g., reads from it), and returns without modifying the memory management status.
 The original owner (the caller) retains responsibility.

 4. Can a value change type after creation?
 I don't really know.
 It would only make sense for compatible values.
 I guess in that case sure, but probably not in high priority of things to implement.